-This section includes all activities and equipment with particulate emissions controlled by cyclones, baghouses, and other control equipment.
-Activities and equipment with particulate control devices include abrasive blasting operations on production parts, tooling or equipment, carpentry, machining of metal or nonmetal parts, housecleaning, and wood shredding operations.
+This section includes all activities and equipment with particulate emissions controlled by cyclones, baghouses, and other control equipment that have specific applicable requirements other than the general requirements in Section I.A.
+Activities and equipment with particulate control devices include shot peening and abrasive blasting operations on production parts, penetrant inspection, and machining of metal or nonmetal parts.

 The table below does not necessarily include all activities and equipment that may be subject to the requirements of this section.
-Activities and equipment that have not received an NOCOA or were not previously registered with the PSCAA, or are not subject to the Monitoring Method in section II.B.3 are not included in the table.
+Activities and equipment that have not received an NOCOA and were not previously registered with PSCAA may not be listed in the table.
+Activities and equipment listed in the table that were categorically exempt from NOCOA requirements under PSCAA Regulation I, Section 6.03(c) are marked as "exempt" in the NOCOA column.
+Activities and equipment that were exempt from NOCOA requirements under PSCAA Regulation I, Section 6.03(b) have the notification number listed in the NOCOA column.
 Data in italics are for information only and are not enforceable conditions of this permit.